 Catch a glimpse of the iconic Philadelphia City Hall, an architectural delight.
 This national historic landmark is the largest municipal building in the country.
 If you visit during the wintertime, you can check out the Rothman Ice Rink for a chance to ice skate with the beautiful backdrop of City Hall.
 Tours are available for City Hall every 15 minutes and/or you can check out their observation deck for 360 panorama views of the city.

 Since it was founded in 1681, Philadelphia retains a lot of British colonial architectural charms while sporting the backdrop of a modern American city.
-Travel back in time to Elfreth’s Alley, the oldest and continuously inhabited residential street in the country.
+Travel back in time to Elfreth’s Alley, part of the Old City and the oldest and continuously inhabited residential street in the country.
 I recommend a guided tour to better understand the historical snippets that still remain on this quaint street, 300+ years later.

 Last but definitely not least, is paying a visit to the Philadelphia Magic Gardens.
 A non-profit organization and gallery space famous for its beautiful outdoor/indoor maze of tile and mosaic art.
 They close at 6 PM, so be sure to get there at least by 5 PM.
 Cost of admission is $10.